Children's Island: Children's Island Sanitarium

 Mr. Gilman states that in December, 1888 the island and buildings were deeded to Frederick H. Rindge for $1, who then gave the property to the Children's Island Sanitarium.
-However, this date must be wrong as the organization was actually incorporated in 1886, and "in 1886 a fourth summer home was added at Lowell Island near Marblehead" to the responsibilities of the Sisters of St. Margaret.
+However, this date must be wrong as the organization was actually incorporated in 1886, and "in 1886 a fourth summer home was added at Lowell Island near Marblehead" to the responsibilities of the Sisters of the Society of Saint Margaret.
 Many other sources also cite 1886 as the year the Sanitarium was established, and one even calls it "The Rindge Sanitarium".

 At any rate, it is clear that Mr. Fredrick Rindge did donate the Island, buildings, and $1000 to develop what became known as the Children's Island Sanitarium.
 In the late 19th century, "sea air [was] looked upon as almost a panacea for that class of disorders of nutrition which is shown in the disorders of joints and bones,...(and) in adopting the sea coast plan for their Institute the managers of the Lowell Island Sanitorium...hope that the beneficial effect of sea air would be especially manifest in children suffering from chronic malnutrition, a belief which is entertained by all medical authorities.".
 On July 11, 1886 the Children's Island Sanitarium was opened for nearly two months and hosted a total of 150 children "exposed to the summer diseases of crowded cities, or to children...troubled by the affliction popularly called 'rickets'."
 Despite the belief that the Children's Island Sanitarium was a tuberculosis sanitarium, no child with a contagious disease, especially active tuberculosis, was admitted.
 Joint and bone infections (osteomyelitis), both TB and non-TB, are not contagious and these children were admitted.
 Many other children who were there suffered deformities from rickets or vitamin D deficiency.